 The black bloc has been getting loads of press recently.
 Do you think this media attention has been positive for you as a group even though you’re now the great black-clad bogeyman of British politics?

 Micky: Again, publicity is the oxygen of any movement.
 Obviously the press, whether it’s the liberal left or the reactionary red-tops, is going to say how terrible it is when kids are out rioting on the streets.
 Of course, it’s OK if it’s in Greece, or Afghanistan or somewhere that doesn’t threaten their own nice cushy job.
-But when it’s in the center of London, then it’s all ‘anarchist troublemakers' this and ‘sinister masked subversives' that.
+But when it’s in the centre of London, then it’s all: ‘anarchist troublemakers' this and ‘sinister masked subversives' that.
 That’s only to be expected.
-What pisses me off more, actually, is when you get supposed radicals championing the ‘legitimate protestors’ but denouncing those who get stuck-in as ‘mindless’ or ‘hooligans.’
-It's as if everyone who has ever rioted or been part of a revolution had some Hegelian textbook in their back pocket and a clear agenda in their mind.
+What pisses me off more, actually, is when you get supposed radicals championing the ‘legitimate protestors’ but denouncing those who get stuck-in as ‘mindless’ or ‘hooligans’.
+As if everyone who has ever rioted, or been part of a revolution, has had some Hegelian textbook in their back pocket and a clear agenda in their mind.

 Do you really think we’re experiencing some apex of revolutionary feeling in Britain?

-Sean: One of the most refreshing things about these recent protests is that a few years ago you got all this ‘fluffy’ hippie shit with folk prancing about in clown costumes, hugging the police.
-Did the organizers of those groups really think that would change any hearts or minds when you’ve got cops in full riot gear steaming into them?
-Those sorts of Muppets are the contraceptives of dissent rather than any benefit to it.
-Also, I hardly think the kids from estates who were smashing up the shops and the cop cars in Piccadilly on the 26th are gonna want to have anything to do with a bunch of cunts wearing fairy wings and tiaras trying to hand policemen tulips!
-Anyone who has seen the black bloc in action knows they don’t fuck around, and if it’s action you’re after that’s where you’ll get it.
+Sean: One of the most refreshing things about these recent protests is that a few years ago you got all this ‘fluffy’ hippy shit with folk prancing about in clown costumes, hugging the police.
+Did the organisers of those groups really think that would change any hearts or minds when you’ve got coppers in full riot gear steaming into them?
+Those sorts of muppets are the contraceptives of dissent rather than any benefit to it.
+Also, I hardly think the kids from estates who were smashing up the shops and the cop cars in Piccadilly on the 26th are gonna want to have anything to do with a bunch of cunts wearing fairy wings and tiaras trying to hand coppers tulips!
+Anyone who has seen the black bloc in action knows they don’t fuck about, and if it’s action you’re after that’s where you’ll get it.